dioday45/TheDataFreaks/index.md

 | Wikipedia Namespace            | Administrative procedures and pages | 3Gb   |
 | Wikipedia Namespace Talk Pages | Administrative discussion pages     | <1 GB |

-In this project, the focus was on the Main Namespace Revisions and User Talk Page Edits to track and analyze user interactions.
+In this project, the focus is on the User Talk Page Edits and Main Namespace Revisions.
 The former enables us to consider interactions between users outside of the election process.
 We consider an interaction between two users as an edit from one user to another user’s talk page (a personal page used to discuss with other editors).
 Those interactions reflect direct, personal and conscious interactions.
 This allows us to link voters and candidates outside of the elections, to identify who has had interactions.
 The latter comprises the edits on different Wikipedia pages.
 From that, we can gather information on the centers of interest of the users.

 [^3]: J. Leskovec, D. Huttenlocher, J. Kleinberg.
 Governance in Social Media: A case study of the Wikipedia promotion process.
 AAAI International Conference on Weblogs and Social Media (ICWSM '10), 2010.

-# Datasets Exploratory Data Analysis
+# Exploratory Data Analysis
 Our dataset is not just a collection of numbers, it is a reflection of the motivations and actions of voters within the RfA process.
 As we want to dive into the complexity of voting behavior in RfA elections.
 We first question ourselves about the behavior of the voters.
 Do people vote a lot?
 Do they vote positively or negatively?
 First, we see here that we have a really important proportion of positive votes in our dataset.

 <iframe src="assets/html/vote_distrib.html" width="750px" height="550px" frameborder="0" position="relative">Genre plot</iframe>

-However, we see that the voting behavior of users is extremely imbalanced.
+However, we see that the voting behaviors of users are extremely imbalanced.
 We have an important part of the users who vote only once.
-The distribution has a large tail, some of the users voted 200, 400, 600 and even one voted 1200 times !
-This phenomena is starting to interest Bob, as Bob is planning on running for an RfA he would like to know why so few people vote?
+The distribution has a large tail, some of the users voted 200, 400, 600 and even one voted 1200 times!
+This phenomenon is starting to interest Bob, as Bob is planning on running for a RfA he would like to know why so few people vote.

 ![title](assets/img/number_of_votes_per_person.png)